 Phase specificity means that FTS is achieving only partial, limited improvements in overall development speed.
-So, those who have examined FTS closely have recognized the importance of selecting an FTS software development methodology that spans the entire development process and supports the special needs of daily handoffs.
-IBM's classic FTS team of the 1990s constructed a unique organization structure and process [6].
-Similarly, Cameron [5] at EDS crafted a special methodological adaptation for FTS.
+So, those who have examined FTS closely have recognized the importance of selecting a FTS software development methodology that spans the entire development process and supports the special needs of daily hand-offs.
+IBM's classic FTS team of the 1990s constructed a unique organization structure and process [7].
+Similarly, Cameron at EDS crafted a special methodological adaptation for FTS [6].